Lemon Poppy Sugar Cookies for Remembrance Day

 Instructions

-1. To Make the Cookies: Beat butter, sugar, vanilla, lemon zest and juice until combined.
-Beat in flour, salt and poppy seeds.
+• Beat the butter, sugar, vanilla, lemon zest and juice until combined.
+Beat in flour, salt, and poppy seeds.
 Form dough into a ball, wrap in plastic wrap and refrigerate until firm, at least 2 hours

-5. To Make Icing: beat egg whites until firm but not dry.
-Add icing sugar and lemon juice and beat to combine.
+• Mix the icing sugar and lemon juice in a medium-sized bowl.
 Add more lemon juice if too thick or more icing sugar if too thin.
-Tint a large portion red, a small portion black and leave the remaining white
+Tint a large portion red, a small portion black, and leave the remaining white

-6. To Decorate Cookies: Trace an outline around the cookie with the red icing, following the poppy shape.
+• Trace an outline around the cookie with the red icing, following the poppy shape.
 Pipe a dot of icing into each of the petals and feather to cover each petal.
-Immediately make a circle of small dots in the middle with the white icing.
+Immediately make a circle with small dots in the middle with the white icing.
 Using a toothpick draw the white icing to the edges of the poppy.
-Once the icing is set, pipe a large white dot in the centre of each cookie.
+Once the icing is set, pipe a large white dot in the center of each cookie.
 Once the dot is set, pipe a black line around the dot and immediately sprinkle with poppy seeds.
-Allow to set completely before storing.
+Allow the frosting to set completely before storing.

 Notes